 A. Asbury Methodist Village has active and vibrant resident association groups that promote resident interests, facilitate communication, interact with management, and organize events and activities.
 Each building on campus has a Resident Council, which generally meets monthly or bi-monthly.
 In addition, there are nine Partnership Advisory Committees (PACs) that focus on various aspects of campus life.
 The purpose of the PACs is to receive and integrate resident and staff suggestions for improving the quality of life at Asbury Methodist Village.
 The PACs are organized under the Coordinating Council, Asbury Village (CCAV).

 A. Yes.
-The community is an equal housing opportunity provider and has a diverse resident population that includes and celebrates people of all faiths.
+The community is an equal housing opportunity provider and has a diverse resident population that includes and celebrates people of all faiths, races, lifestyles and backgrounds.
 The community is open to all regardless of religion, race, nationality gender or disability.
 Asbury residents have access to a variety of spiritual programming on campus, including ecumenical services, Catholic Mass and Shabbat services.
 Additionally, a number of local denominations and churches – Methodist, Episcopal, Presbyterian, United Church of Christ, Lutheran and Unitarian Universalists – hold services or meetings on a monthly or bimonthly basis.
 Asbury’s Pastoral Care staff includes a director from The Christian Church (Disciples of Christ) tradition as well as staff pastors in both Kindley Assisted Living and in Wilson Health Care Center.